If you have a library card, you could start saving on your monthly cooling and heating bills.

 These easily fixable problems may be costing you.
 On average, $200 to $400 per year could be going to waste as a result of drafty doors, windows or other air leaks, according to the U.S. Department of Energy.

 Go to the library catalog and search for “thermal camera.”
-A total of eight cameras are available to loan for this free program.
+More than 50 cameras are available to loan for this free program, though you’ll likely need to place a hold on one because of the program’s popularity.

 “You could save 17 percent on your cooling and heating costs by sealing and insulating your home well,” said Jessica Lavender, a utilities analyst with the county, citing research on homes in our area from the U.S. Environmental Protection Agency.